armijnhemel/devicecode/README.md

 into a format that is easier to reuse, cleanup and makes it available for use by other projects, such as [VulnerableCode][vulnerablecode].

+For a more thorough motivation see
+[Why DeviceCode?][doc/devicecode_motivation.md]

 ## Workflow

+It is highly recommended to use the pregenerated set of data available in the [devicecode-data][devicecode-data] repository instead of creating a data set from scratch.

 The tools need a dump file with data exported from TechInfoDepot or WikiDevi.
 This dump file is in XML format and contains content in a mix of HTML and